 One of the issues faced by the Spring Valley community is insufficient water supply through the current arrangement.
 Water runs out before all residents can get a supply in a given water tank or station.
 Residents also struggle with the inconsistency of water supply.
-The community does not have a reliable clear schedule for the delivery of water, hence, they never know when next to expect a delivery.
+The community does not have a reliable clear schedule for the delivery of water, hence, they never know when Residents: Obtaining water directly from the truck (Source: Mark next to expect a delivery.
 The water delivered by the trucks is also Lewis, 2016).